expovin/KMLRegionRetriver/README.md

 INSTALLATION

 You have two different way to install this Module, both using the importModule utility

   1) Download the project zip file and move it to a temp path.
 From the RESTServer main folder locate the importModule utility and use it typing: python importModule.py -f <ModuleFile.zip>

   2) If the RESTServer can access directly to the internet you can avoid to download the Module project and live the importModule utility do it for you, typing: python importModule.py -w KMLRegionRetriver

 To uninstall the module use the deleteModule.py utility from PRS.

+HOW TO USE IT

+You can call the Methods using the GET/POST call from any langiage or you can use the script capability to build batch command.

 KNOW LIMITATION AND ISSUES